Understanding Climate Change

 Teacher Resources

-Driving Question: What is climate change and how do we know it's real?
+Driving Question: What is climate change?

 - Analyze historical data and trends that demonstrate climate change over time.